artur-ciocanu/launch.en/help/extension-reference/web/platform-demo/overview.md

 ### Identity fields inside the Adobe Experience Platform

-Record data schemas and time series data schemas may contain one or more identity fields.
+Record data schemas and time-series data schemas may contain one or more identity fields.
 Identity fields stitch together to form a single identity representation of a subject and include information such as a CRM identifier, Experience Cloud ID (ECID), browser cookie, AdvertisingId, or other IDs in different domains.

 Identity fields can be defined in two ways inside the schema: